RizonRice/rizonrice.github.io/guidelines.md

 * Playful 'banter' is okay - just be wise about where to draw the line!
 * Keep "roleplay" in PM, nobody wants to see it.
 * Most of the bots in the channel can be operated over PM, so if your use of a bot dictates more than a few lines in a short amount of time, take it to PM.
 * Refrain from "mods are nazis"-esque shitposting, it does nothing but cause drama and more shitposting.
-If you have a specific problem with any mods or moderation of the channel in general, bring it #rmch, we're always looking for ways to improve.
+If you have a specific problem with any mods or moderation of the channel in general, bring it to #rmch, we're always looking for ways to improve.

 Failure to abide by these simple guidelines may ultimately result in permanent removal from the channel.